vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 ### Animation
-* Disable if stdout is not an interactive terminal
+* Deactivate if stdout is not an interactive terminal
   * The component library can provide this check pending resolution of issue #369

 ### Symbols / Emojis
 * Currently no standards or guidance
 * Recommendation is to discuss plans for emoji/symbol use with SIG
-* Disable if stdout is not an interactive terminal
+* Deactivate if stdout is not an interactive terminal
   * The component library can provide this check pending resolution of issue #369

 ### Components - Output